jrsconfitto/jrsconfitto.github.io/_posts/2014-03-17-good-and-bad.md

+---
+layout: post
-# Good and Bad and learning something new
+title: Good and Bad and learning something new
+---

 i missed the bus this morning.
 Normally i would consider that a bad thing, but i decided to make it an opportunity to learn something new.
 Every thing is a learning opportunity, especially failures, right? i think that's why the [following go maxim](http://senseis.xmp.net/?LoseYourFirst50GamesAsQuicklyAsPossible) exists: